 S.No.
-Course Outcomes Level of Attainment CO-1 Understand the different sources of raw water and the associated Familiarity CO 1 water demands from such sources.
-1 diffillativy CO-2 Understand the different treatment processes associated for CO-2 supplying treated water for different uses and meeting the quality Assessment criterion of Indian standards.
-CO-3 Understand the importance of the disinfection process Assessment CO-3 (purification)of treated water supply for domestic purposes.
+Course Outcomes Level of Attainment CO-1 Understand the different sources of raw water and the associated Familiarity 001 water demands from such sources.
+T unificativy CO^{2} Understand the different treatment processes associated for Assessment 0-2 supplying treated water for different uses and meeting the quality Assessment criterion of Indian standards.
+CO{2} Understand the importance of the disinfection process Assassment 0-5 (purification) of treated water supply for domestic purposes.
 Assessment Understand the different components of water distribution system CO-4 including network analysis.
 Assessment

-Unit Contents Lectures required 1 Introduction : Importance of planned water supplies; financing, planning and execution of modern water supply schemes.
-10 Water demands: Various types of demands; the per capita demand: variations in demand; design periods; population forecasting by various methods.
+Unit Contents Lectures required 1 Introduction: Importance of planned water supplies; financing, 10 planning and execution of modern water supply schemes.
+Water demands: Various types of demands; the per capita demand: variations in demand; design periods; population forecasting by various methods.
 Sources of water: Kinds of water sources and their characteristics; factors governing the selection of a source of water supply, storage capacity of impounded reservoir.
 Quality of water: Physical, chemical and biological characteristics of water, common water born diseases, standards of purified water for various purposes